Skip to content

 Example Scenarios

-A 16-year-old and his dad book a private offshore half-day in February during sailfish peak.
+16-year-old and dad, offshore half-day, February.
+Sailfish peak.
 They hook three fish, land two, and release both.
 The teen fights one fish solo for 12 minutes.
-That’s a fishing memory that lasts.
+Cost: $650 to $1,000 split two ways at $325 to $500 each.
+That is a fishing memory that lasts.

-A 14-year-old who’s only fished freshwater before joins a private inshore trip first to see if she likes it.
-She does, and comes back the following year for an offshore trip.
+14-year-old first-timer, inshore half-day.
+She has only fished freshwater before.
+Her parents book an inshore trip first to see if she likes saltwater.
+She catches a snook and two snapper, decides she loves it, and comes back the following year for an offshore trip.

 Book This Trip